StevenBtw/solvor/docs/algorithms/metaheuristics/tabu.md

 ## How It Works

+**The local search trap:** Greedy hill-climbing gets stuck at local optima.
+Once you're at a peak, all neighbors are worse, so you stop—even if a better peak exists nearby.

+**Tabu's solution:** Allow moving to worse solutions, but prevent cycling by remembering recent moves.
+The "tabu list" forbids reversing recent decisions for a cooldown period.

+**The algorithm:**

-1. Evaluate all neighbors
+1. Evaluate all neighbors (move, new_solution pairs)
-2. Pick the best non-tabu neighbor (or tabu if it's a new best)
+2. Pick the best non-tabu neighbor
+3. *Aspiration:* Accept a tabu move anyway if it's a new global best
-3. Add the move to tabu list with cooldown counter
+4. Record the move in tabu list with cooldown timer
-4. Decrement all cooldowns, remove expired
+5. Decrement all timers, remove expired entries
-5. Repeat
+6. Repeat until stopping condition

+**Why it works:** By forbidding recent moves, you're forced to explore new territory.
+You might temporarily get worse, but you escape local optima and find better regions.

+**The cooldown trade-off:**

+- Too short: You cycle back to previous solutions
+- Too long: You block good moves unnecessarily
+- Rule of thumb: Start with √n to n for problem size n

+**Moves vs solutions:** We track *moves*, not solutions.
+A move like "swap cities 3 and 7" is forbidden, not the entire solution.
+This is more flexible—the same move might be bad from one solution but good from another.

+**Intensification vs diversification:** Short-term memory (tabu list) provides diversification.
+For harder problems, add long-term memory: track frequently visited solutions and penalize them, or restart from elite solutions.

 ## Tips